London Road Stadium

 London Road, currently known as the Weston Homes Stadium for sponsorship reasons, is a multi-purpose stadium in Peterborough, England.
 The stadium is in Fletton, south of the River Nene.
 It is currently used mostly for football matches and is the home ground of Peterborough United.
-The stadium holds 15,314 and was built in 1913, though the present ground bears no resemblance to the original following several periods of redevelopment.
+The stadium holds 13,511 and was built pre 1891, though the present ground bears no resemblance to the original following several periods of redevelopment.

 History

-The stadium was built and opened in the early 1890s, consisting of a single wooden stand with a capacity of just 250, and it was replaced in 1923 with a 650 seater.
-It was owned by the city council and taken over by The Posh following their formation in 1934.
+The stadium was built and opened in the early 1890s, consisting of a single wooden stand with a capacity of just 250, and it was replaced in 1923 with a 650-seater stand.
+It was owned by the city council and taken over by Peterborough United following their formation in 1934.
 The council built brick dressing rooms and a committee room at the back of the wooden stand to support the club.
 These survived until the 1950s, when the North Stand was constructed.

-The two goal-ends were the next to be built.
+The two goal ends were the next to be built.
 Many home fans had traditionally stood at the London Road End, so a covered standing terrace was constructed there just before the Second World War.
 A similar structure was built at the Moy's End at around the same time.

 Financial difficulties during the war years meant that the city council very nearly terminated the ground lease.
-Another local sports club almost took a 10-year lease, but 'The Posh' were saved in 1942 by two individuals who paid the £50 owed in rent by the club.
+Another local sports club almost took a 10-year lease, but Peterborough United were saved in 1942 by two individuals who paid the £50 owed in rent by the club.

 In the 1950s, the council sold London Road to the club following a long-term lease, and it was at this time that major development of the ground began.
 In 1953, the Moy's End was refurbished with new covered terracing and a similar improvement was made at the London Road End just over a year later.
 A new stand, with 2,404 seats and standing room in the front, was constructed behind the old wooden stand in 1956 and opened in time for the 1957–58 season.
 The wooden stand was demolished, leaving a gap of 30 yards between the new Main (North) Stand and the pitch (the pitch was moved back the following season).